mulcibre/Plethora-Technical-Exercise/Readme.md

 User Guide
 ===

-Please download this repository to a folder on your local machine
+Please download this repository to a folder on your local machine for execution.
+The solution file is the JavaScript file called cutEstimator.js

-run index.html in your preferred browser (the javascript has been tested in Chrome, Firefox, and Microsoft Edge).
+Run index.html in your preferred browser (the javascript has been tested in Chrome, Firefox, and Microsoft Edge).
 Note: Jquery must be downloaded, so an internet connection must be available.

 The text window will already contain the JSON for the file "ExtrudeCircularArc.json" as an example.
 The contents of any other JSON file following the template of "schema.json" can be pasted into the textbox and evaluated.